UBC-Solar/sunbeam/docs/STATIC_DATA.md

 Files of type `json`, `npy` (Numpy File, not `npz` NumPy Archive!), `pickle/pkl` (Python Pickle File), `toml`, and `csv` are supported and will be automatically parsed into their respective contents.

 A keyword argument `data_pattern` may, but is not mandated, be provided to the call of a stage's superclass `__init__()` call to provide a predicate that will exclude certain directories from being loaded.
+For example, maybe a stage only wants to load data specifically for the event it is processing.
+So, you may want to set `data_pattern = lambda dir_name: dir_name == event.name` to exclude all directories that don't match the event name.